FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 edge = line.toShape()
 ```

-You can find the length and center of an edge like this   *
+You can find the length and center of an edge like this:

 ```python